serby/uber-memoize/README.md

   // You can use any uber-cache-* engine to power memoize , uberMemoize = new UberMemoize(uberCache)
   , ttl = 10000 // 10 Seconds
-  , cachedSlowFn = uberMemoize.memoize(1, ttl, slowFn)
+  , cachedSlowFn = uberMemoize.memoize(1, slowFn ttl)

   // This first call will be slow cachedSlowFn(1, function(err, result) {